substain/tools-for-gamedev/README.md

 * [New York Public Library](http://digitalcollections.nypl.org/)
 * [ZapSplat](https://www.zapsplat.com/)

 ## Guides
-Note: This section might be extracted as a separate list later on.
+Note: This section will probably be extracted as a separate list later on.

 ### Accessibility
 * [Game Accessibility Guidelines](https://gameaccessibilityguidelines.com/) (list of requirements / best practices for accessibility in games)